CatNinjaLuna/Shadow-Removal-Log-Chroma-YOLO/README.md

 -  [Publication & Usage Notice](#publication--usage-notice)
 -  [Contact](#contact)

+---

+## Overview

----mplete codebase and experimental framework for investigating **shadow-invariant** and **illumination-robust object detection** using log-chromaticity representations.
+This repository contains the complete codebase and experimental framework for investigating **shadow-invariant** and **illumination-robust object detection** using log-chromaticity representations.
 The project explores whether log-space chromaticity transforms, derived from physical image formation models, can improve the robustness of modern object detectors (YOLO11-based) under challenging lighting conditions compared to standard sRGB inputs.

 ### The work integrates: